markgreenwood/SousChef/README.md

 ## Description

-SousChef (assistant to the head or "Executive" chef) is a recipe database to streamline storage and retrieval of your favorite recipes, freeing more time for you to spend on cooking your favorite meals!
+SousChef (assistant to the head or "executive" chef) is a recipe database to streamline storage and retrieval of your favorite recipes, enabling you to spend more time cooking your favorite meals instead of planning them!

 ## Tests

-The accompanying test suite can be run using the 'npm test' command.
+The accompanying test suites can be run using the 'npm run test' (unit tests) and 'npm run e2e' (end-to-end or integration tests) command.

 ## Contributors